zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 *******************************************************************
 NOTE 1:

-  If your environment does not have access to the Mama Maggy APIs; use the instructions in [Appendix C: Build Mama Maggy Data Application](#appendix-c-build-mama-maggy-data-application) to create some that you may use.
+  If your environment does not have access to the Mama Maggy APIs; use the instructions in [Appendix B: Build Mama Maggy Data Application](#appendix-c-build-mama-maggy-data-application) to create some that you may use.

 NOTE 2:

-  Lab 4 assumes access to modern APIs that provide an industry-standard manifest; if only old-style endpoints are available use the instructions in [Appendix B: Create Service Connection from Endpoint](#appendix-b-create-service-connection-from-endpoint) instead of the instructions in this Lab to access the APIs.
+  Lab 4 assumes access to modern APIs that provide an industry-standard manifest; if only old-style endpoints are available use the instructions in [Appendix A: Create Service Connection from Endpoint](#appendix-b-create-service-connection-from-endpoint) instead of the instructions in this Lab to access the APIs.
 *******************************************************************